Please set your spam filters to accept email from nyoc.org.

-NYO Canada only accepts video recordings as a means of auditionining for the 2018 orchestra, with the exception of CC-MM Prize applications.
-(Please refer to Canada Council for the Arts – MM Prize page for information.)
+NYO Canada only accepts video recordings as a means of auditioning for the 2019 Orchestra, with the exception of the Canada Council for the Arts Michael Measures Prize application.

 The essential requirement for securing a position in the NYO Canada is an excellent performance.
 Consideration may also be given to development in relation to age, experience, musical leadership and potential for becoming a professional orchestral musician.
 The NYO Canada reserves the right to refuse any application.

-Instrumentalists who wish to be considered for the Canada Council - Michael Measures Prize should click here for details.
+Instrumentalists who wish to be considered for the Canada Council for the Arts Michael Measures Prize should click here for details.

 After you have applied, you will receive an APPLICATION ID by email within a week as confirmation.
 Please set your spam filters accordingly to receive emails from nyoc.org and email@example.com, especially if you use hotmail.

 You need to video record your audition and upload it to YouTube with the APPLICATION ID as the title of your YouTube video (please see Video Audition page for detailed information).
-The video upload deadline is February 1st, 2018.
-If you apply early, you will have 3 months to make a good audition video.
+The video upload deadline is February 1st, 2019.

-NYO Canada had been accepting video recording for applicants living in remote areas.
-Some of the benefits of changing to audition by video for everyone are:
+NYO Canada has been accepting video recordings for applicants living in remote areas.
+Some of the benefits of changing to video auditions for everyone are:

 • Same deadline for every applicant